How short to cut grass before winter in Massachusetts

 Wet mowing:

-Avoid it whenever possible—wet grass clumps, causes ruts, and heals poorly.
+Avoid it whenever possible—wet grass clumps cause ruts and heal poorly.

 FAQ: fall lawn care & mowing tips